-HIST 5340 (3).
+- HIST 5340 (3).
 SEMINAR IN AMERICAN HISTORY.
-Intensive examination of major topics in American history.

-HIST 5341 (3).
+Intensive examination of major topics in American history. - HIST 5341 (3).
 SEMINAR IN AMERICAN HISTORY.
-Intensive examination of major topics in American history.

-- HIST 5344 (3).
+Intensive examination of major topics in American history. - HIST 5344 (3).
 AMERICAN CULTURAL HISTORY.
 Considers the histories of cultural institutions, objects, ideas, and practices.
 Explores an array of representative cultural conflicts and obsessions that have marked American history. - HIST 5345 (3).
 INDUSTRIALISM AND REFORM IN THE U.S., 1877-1919.
 An investigation of life in America in the Gilded Age and the Progressive Era, including industrialization, urbanization, and social conflict. - HIST 5364 (3).
 THE CITY OF GOD IN ITS MILIEU.
 An examination of St. Augustine's masterpiece, along with several of its models and analogues from the Greco-Roman and Hebrew traditions. - HIST 5367 (3).
 RUSSIA FROM THE KIEVAN ERA TO 1881.
 Surveys the development of state and society from the beginnings of history in East Slavic territory through the Era of the Great Reforms. - HIST 5370 (3).
 SEMINAR IN FRENCH HISTORY.
 An examination of key historians and of the several modes of historiographical writing that shape the vision of premodern France. - HIST 5371 (3).
 THE FRENCH REVOLUTION AND NAPOLEON, 1789-1815.
 The nature and causes of revolution, the French Revolution, and the career of Napoleon Bonaparte. - HIST 5374 (3).
 RECENT EUROPEAN HISTORY: 1918 TO THE PRESENT.
 Considers two attempts to revive Europe from the effects of disastrous world wars, as well as the sources of new vigor it has found in the past 30 years. - HIST 5375 (3).
 EUROPE IN THE AGE OF LOUIS XIV.
 The scientific revolution, the culture of the Baroque era, and development of the European state system under the impact of the Thirty Years' War and the wars of Louis XIV. - HIST 5376 (3).
 EUROPE AGE OF ENLIGHTENMENT, 1715-1789.
 A study of society and culture in 18th-century Europe, Enlightenment philosophies, rococo art, the classical age of music, enlightened despotism, and the coming of the French Revolution. - HIST 5377 (3).
 THE UNITED STATES AND THE COLD WAR.
-History of the U.S. and the Cold War. - HIST 5382 (3).
-SEMINAR IN LATIN-AMERICAN HISTORY.
-Intensive examination of major topics in Latin-American history. - HIST 5387 (3).
+History of the U.S. and the Cold War. - HIST 5380 (3).
+AUGUSTUS AND THE ROMAN EMPIRE.
+After 100 years of civil war, the first Roman emperor, Augustus, inaugurated the 250-year Roman Peace that transformed government, society, art, and culture across the Roman Empire. - HIST 5382 (3).
+SEMINAR IN LATIN AMERICAN HISTORY.
+Intensive examination of major topics in Latin American history. - HIST 5387 (3).
 SEMINAR IN AFRICAN HISTORY.
 Intensive examination of special topics in African history. - HIST 5390 (3).
 SEMINAR IN RUSSIAN HISTORY.
-This advanced seminar covers selected topics in late imperial Russian and Soviet history.
-Prerequisite: HIST 3340 or 3341, or permission of instructor. - HIST 5391 (3).
+This advanced seminar covers selected topics in late Imperial Russian and Soviet history. - HIST 5391 (3).
 ATHENIAN DEMOCRACY.
 This seminar will examine the development of democratic government in Athens and study the functioning of that government in peace and in war. - HIST 5392 (3).
 SEMINAR IN EUROPEAN HISTORY.
-Intensive examination of major topics in European history.
-Prerequisite: Junior standing or permission of instructor. - HIST 5395 (3).
+Intensive examination of major topics in European history. - HIST 5395 (3).
 A HISTORY OF IRAN.
 This seminar aims to introduce students to the history, cultures, and peoples of Iran and familiarize them with this complex and increasingly important country. - HIST 5397 (3).
 SEMINAR IN ASIAN HISTORY.
 Intensive examination of major topics in Asian history.